 I am an experienced psychologist, counsellor and educator.
-I love designing and teaching workshops and have done so for over 20 years.
+In addition to counselling and coaching, I love designing and teaching workshops and have done so for over 20 years.
 Topics I have taught include Mindfulness for Academic or Professional Success, Getting on Top of Stress and Overwhelm, Pain Management, Career Choice and Development, Overcoming Anxiety, Overcoming Procrastination, Overcoming Perfectionism, A Do-able Approach to Work-life Balance and many more.

 Let’s get practical …

 As a ‘kiwi’ (New Zealander), brought up on a farm, I identify with what is known as the ‘number 8 wire’ philosophy.
 Number 8 wire is used for farm fences and the ‘number 8 wire philosophy’, in farm speak is “the ability to create or repair machinery using whatever scrap materials are available to hand” (Wikipedia).
 As a philosophy for helping people to make change, my ‘number 8 wire’ philosophy is that solutions need to be practical, workable and uncomplicated – strategies need to make sense.
 I like to be able to translate ‘ivory tower’ learning and research and put it to practical use so it will work for people in their everyday lives.
 I like to be inventive, in particular in terms of bringing a range of different areas of knowledge to bear on a problem in order to come up with solutions that work.